PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 Reviewed the file for the sql like syntax, clumns updated database by commanding in the console. checked tables in sql server and run the application.
+It run successfully.
+added category  class into .Models project and added migration via console.